Estimates federal income tax, state tax, FICA, and effective rate from gross income, filing status, and a state rate you enter.

-- Federal tax: your estimated IRS income tax before credits.
+Federal tax: estimated IRS income tax before credits.

-- State tax: a directional estimate based on the state rate you entered.
+State tax: gross income (less extra deductions) multiplied by the state rate you entered.

 What This Tool Does Not Fully Model